dzackgarza/Notes/Class_Notes/2021/Spring/HomologicalAlgebra/sections/9999_UsefulFacts.md

 :::

 :::{.slogan}
+\envlist

-In $\Ab$, direct colimits commute with finite limits.
+- In $\Ab$, direct colimits commute with finite limits.
   Inverse limits do not generally commute with finite colimits.

+- Left adjoints are right-exact with left-derived functors.
+  Right adjoints are left-exact with right-derived functors.
 :::